Implicit Bonded Discrete Element Method with Manifold Optimization: Implementation Details

 \section{Implementation Details}

-As previously mentioned, the utilization of variational integrator formulation and manifold optimization allows for the derivation of an unconditionally stable integrator suited for implicit BDEM solving that can handle large time steps.
-Our detailed approach is expounded on in Algorithm \ref{alg:stable_solve}.
-Furthermore, several experimental settings for stable solving are listed in this section.
-The proposed methodology offers significant advancements towards improving the stability and efficiency of BDEM simulations, enabling them to tackle complex, computationally demanding challenges.
+The utilization of optimization-based integrator formulation and manifold optimization helps to develop an unconditionally stable integrator suited for implicit BDEM simulation with large time steps.
+The simulation workflow is summarized in Algorithm \ref{alg:stable_solve}, and the implementation details are explained in the following subsections.
+The proposed methodology significantly improves the stability and efficiency of BDEM simulations, enabling them to tackle complex and computationally demanding scenes.